FourThievesVinegar/solderless-microlab/docs/assembly.md

    1. (not shown in video) Cut about 1ft of black 18AWG wire (MC-WIRE), and 1ft of red 18AWG wire, and strip ¼ inch of inch of insulation from one end of each wire, and ½ inch from the other end.
    1. (video part 1: 14:09) Insert the ¼ inch end of the black wire into the negative (-) side of the 12v power supply screw terminal in the lower left corner of CNC Hat.
 If too much bare wire extends outside the terminal, it is possible for the power connection to short out and create a fire hazard.
 If necessary, trim the wire to minimize the amount exposed.
 Tighten the screw with a small flat blade screwdriver to secure the wire in place.
    1. (video part 1: 14:21) Insert the ¼ inch end of the red wire into the positive (+) side of the 12v power supply screw terminal.
 Again, trim the bare wire if necessary, then tighten the screw to secure the wire in place.
+1. Tuning potentiometers: **WARNING!** Failure to correctly tune the potentometers can damage the motor controller and the motors themselves.
+To tune them, **gently** turn the potentometers clockwise using a small phillips head screw driver, taking care not to turn past any resistance.
+Turning them clockwise "closes" the voltage down while turning them counter-clockwise "opens" the voltage up.
+Start with the potentiometers in the "closed" position, and slowly "open" each of them a quarter of a turn at a time until the stepper motors respond correctly - they should turn smoothly.
+If they do not move, "open" the potentometer a quarter turn and try again.
+If they move erratically, your voltage is likely too high and you may have damaged the board or the motors.
+The Microlab comes with a Test Recipe that can be used to test the reagent pump motors.

-### Reaction Chamber Assembly
+### Reactor Unit Assembly

-**Reaction chamber parts:**
+**Reactor Unit parts:**

 - Mixing paddle
 - Mixing motor
-- Reactor manifold - 3D printed mason jar lid (manifold?
+- Reactor manifold - 3D printed mason jar lid
-- Wide mouth quart Mason jars 32oz
+- Wide mouth quart Mason jar 32oz
-- Regular mouth half pint Mason jar 8oz
+- Regular mouth half pint Mason jar 6oz
-- Tubing (5mm ?)
+- Tubing (5mm / 8mm) - use tubing compatible with your circulation pumps
-- Tubing 8mm?
 - Barbed Tee Fittings
-- Pump
-- Syringes
-- 12 volt beverage heater coil

 **Assembling the reactor, pumps, and tubing:**

 1. Attach mix paddle to reactor lid and motor
    1. (video part 1: 12:40) Insert the mixing paddle (RX-PDL) up through the center hole in the reactor lid (RX-LID) and press it into place in the shaft of the mixing motor (RX-MXM).
+   1. You will likely need a coupler for this.
+You can use surgical tubing to connect the mixing paddle shaft to the motor coupling.
+This component is still being refined as the current design is not optimal.
 1. (video part 1: 13:08) screw the small mason jar (RX-COR) into the reactor lid, then slide the core into the large mason jar (RX-OUT) and screw the reactor lid down.
    (video part 1: 15:02) Fit a coil of 5mm tubing (RX-TB5) to the outlet of each pump.
 The outlet is the smaller diameter fitting that extends tangentially from the side of the pump.
 1. NOTE: The exact size and combination of tubing and fittings you need will be determined by the diameter of the inlet and outlet on the water pumps.
 Since the circulating system operates at very low pressure you can often make couplings and reducing fittings by sliding smaller diameter tubing inside larger.
 However, this will depend on the diameter and wall thickness of the tubing you are using.
 If you have difficulty making up any of the connections, water with a few drops of dish soap can be used as a lubricant.
 1. (video part 1: 15:15) Cut approximately 1” of 8mm tubing (RX-TB8) and fit on the inlet of both pumps.
 The inlet is the larger diameter fitting in line with the major axis of the pump.